erikthekillian/multiPLOT/README.md

 b.
 To make this layer look “normal,” go to Symbology under Layer Properties and change Contrast Enhancement to “No Enhancement.”
 c.
 De-select your input image to get rid of the background to view only the plants.
 d.
 PlantsOnly_MaskBase
         i.
-Use this for each consecutive flight of the same field. ii.
+Use this only for consecutive flights of the same field. ii.
 After georeferencing the fields so they are aligned, run this model so that we measure the same locations on both dates.

 ## Plot Segmentation